INDUSTRY INSIGHTS Β· 2026

 Can an AI agent handle complex customer inquiries?

-Modern AI agents handle the majority of customer inquiries β€” including product comparisons, pricing questions, policy clarifications, and how-to guides.
-For truly complex or sensitive issues (billing disputes, complaints), they typically escalate to human agents with full context of the conversation so far.
+Modern AI agents are useful for source-grounded inquiries, including product comparisons, pricing questions, policy clarifications, and how-to guides.
+For truly complex or sensitive issues such as billing disputes or complaints, they should escalate to human agents with context from the conversation so far.

 How do I prevent an AI agent from giving wrong answers?